programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 Method 2 using IIIF Tiler is slightly more hands-on than Method 1 with IIIF Workbench, but cuts out IIIF Workbench as the middleman and thus lets the user take more ownership of their processing and metadata creation.
 This method uses a Java-run iiif-tiler on your local computer, run through command line prompts, to process the images into Level-0 compliant images.
 We will then use GitHub to host those images and present them using the IIIF Presentation API through GitHub Pages.

 The downside of this method is that there is no visual editor or public-facing GUI that can make uploading, organizing, and processing images easier.
 The upside of this method is that it allows for batch processing of Level-0 compliant images through the command line.
-Unlike IIIF Workbench, you can process as many images as you want at once, as long as they're all located in the same [directory](https://en.wikipedia.org/wiki/Directory_(computing)) on your local computer.
+Unlike IIIF Workbench, you can process as many images as you want at once, as long as they are all located in the same [directory](https://en.wikipedia.org/wiki/Directory_(computing)) on your local computer.
 You can also process larger files, though these may take longer.

 ### Preparing your image directory and files

 Using the command line or your operating system's file management application (Finder, File Explorer, etc.), create a directory for your image files somewhere on your local computer.
 Since the tiler will operate within a specific directory, you need to be able to keep the tiler and all your desired images on a single, recognisable [file path](https://en.wikipedia.org/wiki/Path_(computing)).
-You can name your directory whatever you'd like, just make sure to edit the commands in succeeding steps of this lesson appropriately.
+You can name your directory whatever you would like, just make sure to edit the commands in succeeding steps of this lesson appropriately.
 This lesson will refer to the image file directory as `iiif-workshop`.

 Download your images to the `iiif-workshop` directory.
 As with Method 1, if you have the option, download your image(s) using the optimal file format available.
 For creating high-quality IIIF-compliant images, TIFFs are best, JPGs/JPEGs are second best, and PNGs are third best.

-As you're downloading your image files, **make sure your image filenames are distinct.** You cannot have files with the same exact name and file extension in the same directory, and the tiler will not be able to distinguish between files without distinct titles.
+As you are downloading your image files, **make sure your image filenames are distinct.** You cannot have files with the same exact name and file extension in the same directory, and the tiler will not be able to distinguish between files without distinct titles.

 {% include figure.html filename="en-or-iiif-images-and-manifests-github-05.png" alt="A computer folder in Mac's Finder named 'iiif-workshop' containing five cat photos and one JAR file with a coffee cup icon labeled 'iiif-tiler.jar.'" caption="Figure 5.
 The file folder setup needed for using iiif-tiler." %}